 - A loan must be taken from financial institutions or charitable institutes.
 Hence, the loan taken from relatives or friends is not eligible for deduction

-- The purpose of the loan is for pursuing higher education for self or for a relative.
+- The purpose of the loan is to pursue higher education for oneself or a relative.
 Relative includes spouse, children, and student for whom an individual is a legal guardian.

 - The loan should be taken under the name of the taxpayer.